helpfulrobot/govtnz-progresslogentry/README.md

 progresslogentry
 ================

-Log progress of a task or code in place or adhoc.
+Log progress of a task in place or adhoc.

+Requires PHP >= 5.3, SilverStripe >= 3.0